danielrfry/ymf825board/README.md

 IF Specification of YMF825Board

 ### sample1
-Sample Program that generates "Do-Re-Mi-Fa-So" automatically on Arduino
+Sample Program that generates "Do-Re-Mi-Fa-So" automatically on Arduino Uno

 ### sample2
-Software Module that makes YMF825 a MIDI tone generator
+Software Module that makes YMF825 a MIDI tone generator written in C Language

 ## copyright & license
 **Copyright (c) 2017 Yamaha Corporation released under the MIT license.**